External Events and Announcements

 Ancestry and Find my past are well known and offer a 14-day free trial.

-Family search is the largest site to offer free access to records from old censuses, birth registers, etc. It includes the International Genealogical Index (IGI) which has parish records for several countries including Australia, Canada and the USA, as well as the UK.
+Family search is the largest site to offer free access to records from old censuses, birth registers.
+It includes the International Genealogical Index (IGI) which has parish records for several countries including Australia, Canada and the United States of America, as well as the UK.

 Genuki doesn’t hold records but contains a vast amount of historical information that will help you find the records you need from anywhere in the UK.